PointyBytes/Innkeeper/Innkeeper.md

 - Details on how to use the card deck or other generators if you include those.

 ### Monsters and Treasures
-- Include this if relevant for the adventures taking place.
+- Include this if relevant to the adventures taking place.

 ---